Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

-Peer-to-peer marketplaces have tremendous business potential—and building a marketplace is easier than ever.
-Here's a practical guide based on 10+ years of experience working with successful marketplaces.
+Peer-to-peer marketplaces have tremendous business potential—and building one is easier than ever.
+Here’s a practical guide based on 10+ years of experience working with successful marketplaces.

-It’s easy to see why peer-to-peer marketplaces have such huge potential.
+It’s easy to see why peer-to-peer (P2P) marketplaces have such huge potential.

 For consumers, these platforms are an affordable, convenient, and environmentally friendly alternative to traditional consumption.

-For aspiring entrepreneurs, marketplace businesses are an attractive business model.
-They are a way to start a scalable, game-changing business with limited resources.
+For aspiring entrepreneurs, marketplace businesses are an attractive business model that makes it possible to start scalable, game-changing businesses with limited resources.

-At Sharetribe, we've worked with successful P2P marketplaces for over a decade (check out our customer gallery for some inspiring examples!).
-This practical guide is based on the lessons we've learned.
-We hope it helps you turn your idea into a successful peer-to-peer marketplace.
+At Sharetribe, we’ve worked with successful P2P marketplaces for over a decade (check out our customer gallery for some inspiring examples!).
+This practical guide is based on the lessons we’ve learned along the way.
+We hope it helps you turn your idea into a thriving peer-to-peer marketplace.

 What are peer-to-peer marketplaces?

-In P2P, the role of the website (like Airbnb) is to help these of people find each other and make transactions safely and easily.
-The marketplace doesn’t need to own or provide any of the products or services offered on their platforms.
+In P2P, the role of the website (like Airbnb) is to help buyers and sellers find each other and make transactions safely and easily.
+The marketplace doesn’t need to own or provide any of the products or services offered on its platforms.

-In addition to Airbnb, famous examples include the product-selling website Etsy and ride-hailing app Uber.
+In addition to Airbnb, famous examples include the product-selling website Etsy and the ridesharing app Uber.
 Almost any product or service can be sold through a P2P platform.
-Our clients have used Sharetribe to build sites for everything from selling pre-loved children's stuff to private swimming pool rentals.
+Sharetribe customers have built marketplace sites for everything from selling pre-loved children’s stuff to private swimming pool rentals.

-Let's look at three marketplace types and examples more closely: peer-to-peer rentals, product-selling, and services.
+Let’s look at three peer-to-peer marketplace types and examples more closely: peer-to-peer rentals, products, and services.

 Peer-to-peer rental

-Peer-to-peer rental lets consumers rent items from other consumers.
+Peer-to-peer rental marketplaces let consumers rent items from other consumers.
 Famous examples include Airbnb, Turo, and Vrbo.
 These platforms help consumers find each other, trust one another, and make secure payments.

 Opportunities for these kinds of marketplaces are everywhere.
 For example, Sharetribe customers have built sites for swimming pools, cars, sporting equipment, and much more.

-You can find some inspiration on peer-to-peer rental marketplaces in our Customer Gallery, where you can browse marketplaces by type and sales model.
+You can find inspiration for peer-to-peer rental marketplaces in our Customer Gallery, where you can browse marketplaces by type and sales model.

 Peer-to-peer products

-Secondhand sites like Poshmark are another common example.
-And as marketplace technology is becoming more and more accessible, many have started thriving businesses by focusing on serving a clearly defined niche.
-For example, our customer, The Octopus Club, is a thriving community of like-minded parents buying and selling second-hand children's clothes and items..
+Secondhand sites like Poshmark and Vinted are another common example.
+And as marketplace technology becomes more accessible, many marketplace founders have started thriving businesses by focusing on serving a clearly defined niche.
+For example, our customer, The Octopus Club, is a thriving community of like-minded parents buying and selling second-hand children’s clothes and items.
 Lumikha is a fast-growing marketplace by cosplayers, for cosplayers.

 Our customer gallery has a whole slew of inspiring peer-to-peer product marketplace examples.